 How To Do Split Jumps

-Split Jumps are a plyometric exercise that strengthens the glutes and leg muscles as well as providing cardiovascular benefits.
+Split jumps are a plyometric exercise that strengthen the glutes and leg muscles as well as provide cardiovascular benefits.
 A plyometric exercise uses explosive movements to build strength and to condition the muscles and heart.
 The exercises themselves are forms of jumping.
 You perform an explosive movement and each time you land, your muscles get a stretch allowing you to jump with a little more power the next time.
-If you learn how to do Split Jumps you will have a basic plyometric move in your routine that only requires a few repetitions to be effective for great cardio benefits and a high calorie burn!
+If you learn how to do split jumps you will have a basic plyometric move in your routine that only requires a few repetitions to be effective for great cardio benefits and a high calorie burn!

-Split Jumps, like all plyometrics, are the perfect balance between strength and cardio.
-It is the type of move that will give you the “two for one” sale on fitness!
-Make sure you fit this move and other moves like it into part of your fitness routine.
+Split jumps, like all plyometrics, are the perfect balance between strength and cardio.
+It is the type of move that will give you the “two for one” deal on fitness!
 Try it out in our 10-Minute Fat Blast Workout!

 2) Lower the back knee slightly and jump to switch the feet.
 While in the air front foot comes back and back foot comes to the front.
 Land in a bent knee lunge.
 Repeat.